Home

 Picture: In 2012, Pussy Riot held a protest in a Moscow cathedral

-Comparing her story to a "spy novel", Ms Alyokhina informed The New York Times: "I was joyful that I made it, because it was an unpredictable and big kiss-off to the Russian authorities.
+Comparing her story to a "spy novel", Ms Alyokhina told The New York Occasions: "I used to be comfortable that I made it, as a result of it was an unpredictable and large kiss-off to the Russian authorities.

-"I nonetheless don't perceive completely what I've accomplished."
+"I nonetheless don't understand completely what I've finished."

-"Even earlier than, there were questions on how it's united, by what values it's united, and where it is going.
-But now I do not assume that is a question anymore."
+"Even before, there were questions on how it is united, by what values it's united, and where it is going.
+However now I don't assume that is a question anymore."

 Leave a Reply